How to distribute a self-published book

 (It would be great if these large distribution companies would carry self-pubbed books, but they don't.
 There's not enough margin, stocks and supplies are a problem, and they'd end up dealing with hundreds or thousands of individual authors.
 The best you can hope for is a catalogue listing, where the distributor doesn't carry your stock but CAN supply your title on demand.
 When you're investigating self publishing it's important to find out how your chosen printer handles this.
 An ISBN and a catalog entry means your book is accessible from any bookstore.)

 If they do agree to carry your book they may want copies on consignment, which means you don't get paid up front.
 Instead, they pay you for however many they've sold, usually at the end of each month.
 If they haven't sold any after a month or two they might ask you to pick them all up, since bookstores have limited space.
-The answer is to make sure you mention that bookstore to anyone interested in buying your books.
+The answer is to make sure you mention promote that bookstore to anyone interested in buying your books.

 Think about donating a copy to your local library.
 You won't earn anything, but you may gain new readers, and libraries will sometimes get local authors in to talk about their book.
 Each copy has a cost involved, but your books aren't being read if they're still in the packing cartons.